nikanor97/WinApi_ABBYY/README.md

 # WinApi_ABBYY
-Code devotd to the WinApi course
+Code devoted to the WinApi course